ttheng3810/ttheng-intro-site/content/blog/curve-bisect-tangent-point/index.md

 > Find the equation of a curve such that the $y$-intercept of its tangent lines is equal to the $x$-coordinate of the tangent point.
 > (Hint: this question involves [homogenous first-order differential equations](https://en.wikipedia.org/wiki/Homogeneous_differential_equation#Homogeneous_first-order_differential_equations).)

-[^1]: Actually, this question is originally stated in Chinese, and an initial condition that the curve passes through the point (2, 3) is actually given in the original.
+[^1]: Actually, this question is originally written in Chinese, and an initial condition that the curve passes through the point (2, 3) is given in the original.
 For the curious, here's the original question: “一曲线通过点（2，3），它在两坐标轴间的任意切线线段均被切点所平分，求这曲线方程。” However, in this article, I'd like to focus on the general solution, so I've slightly edited the question.

 [^2]: In multivariable calculus, the intuition of associating derivatives with gradients becomes less helpful.
 You may watch [this video by Mathemaniac](https://www.youtube.com/watch?v=wCZ1VEmVjVo) for a more in-depth way of understanding derivatives.